 Films for a younger audience, weekly on Sundays at 11am.
-Tickets cost £3.50 (£4.50 for 3D screenings) per person, big or small.
-For these shows we choose to screen dubbed...
+Tickets cost £4.50 (£5.50 for 3D screenings) per person, big or small.
+For these shows we choose to screen dubbed versions...

 Christmas at Our House!

-Join us for some seasonal favourites, back on the big screen where they belong.
-And don't forget tickets for children under 12 are £3.50 for any screening!
+Join us for some seasonal favourites, back on the big screen where they belong!
+Share Tweet

-A season of great films set in Scotland, screening as part of Edinburgh's Hogmanay Festival, a packed programme welcoming the arrival of the New Year and saying farewell to the old.
+A season of great films set in Scotland, screening as part of the Edinburgh Hogmanay Festival - a packed programme welcoming the arrival of the New Year and saying farewell to the old.
 For...

-Filmhouse's varied programme includes a large number of retrospectives, film seasons and specialist festivals, including the Italian and French film festivals, Africa in Motion, Take One Action, Dead By Dawn horror festival, German, Spanish, Russian, Polish and Japanese film weeks, Weans' World (for our younger audience) and many more.
-This makes Fimhouse's programme more versatile, eclectic and exciting than any other cinema's in the country.
+Filmhouse's varied programme includes a large number of retrospectives, film seasons and specialist festivals, including the French Film Festival UK, Italian Film Festival, Africa in Motion, Take One Action!, Dead By Dawn horror festival, Iberodocs, Edinburgh Spanish Film Festival, Edinburgh Greek Film Festival, Japanese Cinema week, Iranian Film Festival, Filmhouse Junior (for our younger audience) and much more.
+This helps to make Fimhouse's programme more versatile, eclectic and exciting than that of any other cinema in the country.